mobify/workshop--adaptivejs-site-1x/README.md

     ```
 **Remember** to add the `_price` file to the list of compontent to the component list in `/assets/styles/_components.scss`.
 Save both your files in the editor when you are done.

 10. View the potions category page in your browser.
-Refresh the page from Step 2 in the first Task in this README.
+Refresh the page from Step 2 in Task A in this README.

-    The page should look like this:
+    The Potions category page looks like this:

     ![Potions page](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/sYtMKGfRqXkKOr4/Screen%20Shot%202015-01-16%20at%202.04.06%20PM.png)